Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Illustration: Persuading the Receiver to Listen

 Hence, the total listening cost is equal to

 }

-Importantly, if $p^{\ast}$ is sufficiently larger than $\hat{p}$ (and $c$ is sufficiently small), then $U_{R}(p)$ (the dotted curve in Figure \ref{fig:R-persuasion}) stays above $\max\{U_{\ell}(p),U_{r}(p)\}$ (the black kinked curve) while $p$ drifts toward $p^{\ast}$, so the receiver prefers to wait.
+Importantly, if $p^{\ast}$ is sufficiently large relative to $c$, then $U_{R}(p)$ (the dashed curve in Figure \ref{fig:R-persuasion}) stays above $\max\{U_{\ell}(p),U_{r}(p)\}$ (the solid kinked curve) while $p$ drifts toward $p^{\ast}$, so the receiver prefers to wait.
 Intuitively, unlike in the KG solution, this ``more generous'' persuasion scheme promises the receiver enough rents that make it worth listening to.

 If $c$ is sufficiently small, the required belief target $p^{*}$ need not exceed $\hat{p}$ by much.
 In fact, $p^{*}$ can be chosen to converge to $\hat{p}$ as $c\to0$.
-In this fashion, a dynamic persuasion strategy can be constructed to virtually implement the KG solution when $c$ is sufficiently small.
+In this fashion, a dynamic persuasion strategy can be constructed to approximate the KG solution when $c$ is sufficiently small.